The Mixolydian Mode in Music

 A lot of folk music (especially Celtic influenced folk music) of Britain, Ireland, and Brittany in France, as well as Canada, the USA and elsewhere, features the Mixolydian mode as its note source.
 The Irish traditional song "She moved through the fair" is another famous example of a song in the Mixolydian mode.

-Jazz composers in the late 1950s, such as Miles Davis, introduced modes (including the Mixolydian mode) as a principal element in their compositions in the style of jazz now known as modal jazz.
+Jazz composers in the late 1950s, such as Miles Davis and John Coltrane, introduced modes (including the Mixolydian mode) as a principal element in their compositions in the style of jazz now known as modal jazz.
 The Miles Davis composition "All Blues" is in the Mixolydian mode with some chromatic embellishments in the harmony,

-Mixolydian-based folk music had a strong influence on rock and popular music of the 60s and 70s and we can often hear music from then that is strongly influenced by the Mixolydian mode.
+Mixolydian-based folk music had a strong influence on rock and popular music of the 60s and 70s and it's not unusual to hear music from that time that was strongly influenced by the Mixolydian mode.

 Examples of Mixolydian, or Mixolydian influenced, songs include: